freeradical13/freeradical13.github.io/index.md

 [Cyanobacteria][] are bacteria that obtain energy through photosynthesis.

+Some bacteria convert atmospheric Nitrogen to Ammonia for amino acids through a process called [Nitrogen Fixation][].

+Some groups of bacteria coordinate metabolism in groups called [biofilms][].
+For example, Anabaena is a cyanobacteria which produces O<sub>2</sub> as a product of photosynthesis, but this inactivates nitrogen fixation, so specialized cells called [Heterocysts][] perform nitrogen fixation in biofilms next to the photosynthetic cells.

 #### Archaea

 [Archaea][] are prokaryotes without a peptidoglycan cell wall and have genetic similarities to eukaryotes which distinguishes them from bacteria.

 Archaea include [extremophiles][] that exist in conditions which hurt most other organisms.
+[Extreme Halophiles][] live in high salt environments.
+[Extreme Thermophiles][] live in high temperature environments.

+[Methanogens][] are archaea that release methane as a by-product.

 ### Eukaryotes